JBrinco/Chromapy/README.md

 Built on top of other DOE packages, provides both matrix design as well as data analysis and response surfaces.
 Supports Placket-Burman and two-level full factorial designs for screening.
 Also provides Box-Behnken designs for fitting a response surface.

 Most of the code to generate the experimental design matrixes was forked from [here](https://github.com/JamesMarshall31/design-of-experiments/).
 The response surface fitting is written in the R language and called directly from python using the rpy2 library.
-The reason is because the calculations use the excelent R library called rsm, and there is no comparable library for python.
+The reason is because the calculations use the excellent R library called rsm, and there is no comparable library for python.
 The first time you run the code, it should install the required R dependencies.

 ### Generating a Design Matrix